aya49/202105_sfu_cmpt_127/assignments/01/README.md

 ## Task 02

 **REQUIREMENT**: you will write a program to file `t2.c`.
-- INPUT: `t2.c` should `scanf` two integer values from standard input separated by a space,
+- INPUT: `t2.c` should `scanf` two integer values from standard input separated by a line,
 - OUTPUT: `t2.c` should `printf` the sum of these two integers.

 **REMINDER**: